mikeritter/mikeritter.github.io/README.md

 ## Why?

 I've admittedly pursued web development part time.
 It can be tough to break into this field and get an honest grasp on this stuff.
 Recently Beth Soderberg presented a remarkable slide deck <q>[I Learned to Code Through WordPress and So Can You](http://bethsoderberg.com/slides/2017/wordpress-dc/index.html#/)</q> that lays out her own surprisingly similar journey.
-Many of us in the field feel like impostors (read David Walsh's 2015 post <q>[I'm an Impostor](https://davidwalsh.name/impostor-syndrome)</q>).
+Web professionals operate in silos, collaborating or consulting with others, but realizing or communicating our own espertise is difficult.
+So I'm actually pulling back thr curtain so I no longer feel like an impostor (read David Walsh's 2015 post <q>[I'm an Impostor](https://davidwalsh.name/impostor-syndrome)</q>), but a demonstrated professional.

 ## What now?